camarodude89/HangoutScrollAround/README.md

 some fancy <kbd>Tab</kbd> work, but usually I am unable to navigate to the very bottom of the conversation.

+Two-finger scrolling is also an option if you are using a laptop and the touchpad supports it.
+My laptop touchpad's two-finger scrolling is a little unwieldy, so for me, arrow keys it is.

 ## Script Usage

 To use the script, Hangouts must be the active window, otherwise the script would